 Ph.D. in psychology from The Graduate Center, CUNY

 M.A. in Psychology from Hunter College, City University of New York (CUNY)

 B.S. in Psychology from Stetson University in DeLand, FL, with a minor in Women’s Studies

 Valerie serves as secretary for the Research Triangle Park Evaluators group (a regional affiliate of the American Evaluation Association).
-She recently completed her terms as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
+She also served as Secretary for the Society for Qualitative Inquiry in Psychology (SQIP, a division of the American Psychological Association’s (APA) Division of Quantitative and Qualitative Methods) and Program Chair for the American Educational Research Association’s (AERA) Out-of-School-Time Special Interest Group, where she was named emerging scholar of the year in 2013.
 In addition, she is a member of the American Evaluation Association (AEA).

 - Reimagined Leadership Strategies for Nonprofits & the Social Sector

 - Universal Challenges, Specific Contexts: Insights from Looking Within and Across Different After-School Settings

 - The Promise of Qualitative Methods for Expanding Theories of Positive Youth Development

 - Leveraging Relational Assets for Adolescent Development: A Qualitative Investigation of Youth–Adult “Connection” in Positive Youth Development